gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Tutorial Project
 ```
-agentic workflow for web API using TypeScript in learning mode
+agentic natural for web API using TypeScript in learning mode
 optimized for understanding
 ```